blankworker1/CTRL-P/feed.md

 The Feed may be viewed:

-As a vertical chronological list of Cycles
+As a horizontal continuous timeline

-As a horizontal set of Panels
+As a set of Cycles

-As a downloadable time-lapse photo sequence
+As a downloadable time-lapse sequence

 Presentation may vary.